Kimpo79/react-playground/README.md

 ## My React Playground

-Just a random project trying out CRUD behaviour with Hooks and Context API
+A todo list app trying out Hooks and Context API

-and no classes 😮
+Constraints for this project

+- No classes
+- No NPM modules besides what is provided by CRA

 Demo website: https://wonderful-hamilton-dc5485.netlify.com/